-SolidarityNow was established in 2013 with the support of Open Society Foundations (OSF/OSIFE), a grant-making organization founded by George Soros.
+SolidarityNow was established in 2013 with the support of Open Society Foundations (OSF/OSIFE).

 SolidarityNow consists of a network of people and organizations whose goal is to assist and support those most affected by the economic and humanitarian crises in Greece.
 Through the provision of services to both the local Greek and migrant populations, we seek to restore the vision of a strong Europe based on solidarity and open values.